‘If not now, when?’: Black women seize political spotlight | Federal News Network

 The year Charisse Davis was born, 1980, Cobb County was 4.5% African American.
 Now it’s more than 27% Black and 13% Hispanic.
 Its politics caught up with its demographics: In 2016 Hillary Clinton was the first Democratic presidential candidate to eke out a win in Cobb County since Jimmy Carter, a Georgian, in 1976.

 President Donald Trump’s presidency, which has fueled racial divisions and appealed to white grievance, unleashed for some here an overwhelming urgency.
-Black women added their names to down-ticket ballots; they are canvassing, knocking on doors.
+They added their names to down-ticket ballots; they canvassed; they knocked on doors.

-These advocates emphasize that Trump’s administration has failed to contain the coronavirus that has killed more than 154,000 Americans, a disproportionate share of them African Americans.
-He has responded to mass demonstrations over police violence by calling protesters thugs and encouraging law enforcement to beat them back with force.

 When Stacey Abrams, a Black progressive Democrat, ran for governor in 2018, she focused her campaign on women of color.
 In that election, more than 51,000 Black women in Cobb County cast ballots — 20,000 more than voted in midterm elections four year earlier.